Kayaking By An Active Volcano

 Kayak Volcano Hawaii Kauai - Boiling Sea

-These kayaking maniacs got perilously close to the Kilauea volcano and took some pretty mental shots.
-Obviously the temperature of the lava was a bit of a danger, but they also had to be mindful of the poisonous gases coming from the steam too.
-It looks nuts.
+These kayaking maniacs got perilously close to the Kilauea volcano and took some striking shots.
+Obviously, the temperature of the lava is an obvious risk, but they also had to be mindful of the poisonous gases coming from the steam.

 Kayak Volcano Hawaii Kauai - Deadly Steam 2